patrici0/ecs-code-on-aws/04-ContinuousDelivery/README.md

 **Runtime version**: `aws/codebuild/docker:17.09.0`

 **Service role**: make sure `New service role` is selected.
-In `Role name`, if the role name is not already filled, type `codebuild-containers-workshop-build-service-role`
+In `Role name`, if the role name is not already filled in, type in `codebuild-containers-workshop-build-service-role`

 >NOTE: take note of your role name because you will need to modify its permissions later on